eclipse-edc/Connector/docs/developer/architecture/coding-principles.md

 1. Avoid layers of indirection when they are not needed (e.g. "pass-through methods").

 ### IV.
+General Coding Style

+1. use `var` instead of explicit types (helps with clarity)
+2. avoid `final` in method args and local variables
+3. use `final` in field declarations
+4. avoid `static` fields except in constants or when absolutely necessary. (you should be able to provide a reason).
+5. use `interfaces` as containers for constants
+6. use "minimally required types" (or "smallest possible API"), e.g. use `ObjectMapper` instead of `TypeManager` , or use a `String` instead of a more complex object containing the String, etc.
+7. use either `public` members, which are documented and tested, or `private` members.
+8. avoid package-private members, especially if only needed for testing
+9. avoid `protected` members unless they're intended to be overridden.
+10. use package-private classes if they're not needed outside the package, e.g. implementation classes
+11. avoid using `enum`s for anything other than named integer enumerations.
+12. avoid using static classes as much as possible.
+Exceptions to this are helper functions and test utils, etc.
+13. avoid any kind of variable prefixes, no underscores, no `m_` for members, etc.
+14. avoid unnecessary `this.` (exception: in builders)
+15. use static imports, as long as it is still clear what's being done.
+For example, use `of(item1, item2).map(it -> it.someOperation)...` instead of `Stream.of(item1, item2)`, or `format("...",arg1)` instead of `String.format("...", arg1)`.
+Helps with clarity and readability.
+16. avoid `Optional` as method return type or method argument.
+Use `null` in signatures.
+17. avoid cryptic variable names, especially in long methods.
+Instead, try to write them out, at least to a reasonable extent.

-Testing
+### V. Testing

 1. All handlers and services should have dedicated unit tests with mocks used for dependencies.
+2. Prefer unit tests over all other test types: unit > integration/component > e2e
-2. When appropriate, prefer composing services via the constructor so that dependencies can be mocked as opposed to instantiating dependencies directly, see `ProvisionManagerImpl`.
+3. When appropriate, prefer composing services via the constructor so that dependencies can be mocked as opposed to instantiating dependencies directly.
+4. Use classes with static test functions to provide common helper methods, e.g. to instantiate an object.
+5. Use `[METHOD]_when[CONDITION]_should[EXPECTATION]` as naming template for test methods, e.g. `verifyInput_whenNull_throwsNpe()` as opposed to `testInputNull()`

-### V. Data Objects
+### VI.
+Data Objects

-1. Do not create constructors that take many parameters; instead use the builder pattern.
-An example is `TransferProcess`.
+1. Use the `Builder` pattern when:
+    - there are any number of optional constructor args
+    - there are more than 3 constructor args
+    - the object should be serializable
+    - inheriting from an object that fulfills any of the above.
+In this case use derived builders as well.
+2. Builders should be named just `Builder` and be static nested classes.
+3. Create a `public static Builder newInstance(){...}` method to instantiate the builder
+4. Builders have non-public constructors
+5. use single-field builders: a `Builder` instantiates the object it builds in its constructor, and sets the properties in its builder methods.
+The `build()` method then only performs verification (optional) and returns the instance.
+6. use `private` constructors for the objects that the builder builds.
+7. use Jackson annotations on builders only, as opposed to: the object.
-2. Note that the motivation behind use of builders is not for immutability (although that may be good in certain circumstances).
+8. Note that the motivation behind use of builders is not for immutability (although that may be good in certain circumstances).
 Rather, it is to make code less error-prone and simpler given the lack of named arguments and optional parameters in Java.

-### VI.
+### VII.
 Secrets

 1. Only store secrets in the `Vault` and do not hold them in objects that may be persisted to other stores.
 2. Do not log secrets or sensitive information.

-### VII.
+### VIII.
 Extensions and Libraries

 1. Extension modules contribute a feature to the runtime such as a service.
 2. SPI modules define extensibility points in the runtime.
 There is a core SPI module that defines extensibility for